XindiLiu/oj/README.md

 [//]: # (- [Contact]&#40;#contact&#41;)

 ## Overview

-The **Online Code Testing Platform** is a robust web application designed to facilitate programming problem submissions and automated code evaluations.
+This online code testing platform is a robust web application designed to facilitate programming problem submissions and automated code evaluations.
 It allows users to submit solutions to various coding challenges, which are then automatically tested against predefined test cases to validate correctness and performance.
+Please check section [Explanation of Terminologies](#explanation-of-terminologies) if you are not familiar with online judgement systems.

 ## Features
 - **User Management:** Registration, authentication, and profile management.
 - **Problem Management:** Create, update, and manage programming problems with detailed descriptions and test cases.
 - **Problem Statistics:** Shows the fastest submissions for each problem and each language.